Outer-crust equations of state for neutron stars: Results

-The near-unity values of $\Delta R/R$ and $I_{\rm cr}/I$ confirm the strongly crust-dominated character of minimum-mass neutron stars and indicate that their structural and rotational properties are governed primarily by the crust.
-They also show that variations in the outer-crust composition have only a limited impact on global rotational observables, whereas the dominant sensitivity remains associated with the inner-crust EOS.
-This behaviour is consistent with previous studies indicating that crustal uncertainties have only a limited effect on macroscopic neutron-star properties~\citep{PhysRevC.104.015801}, and that crustal quantities such as the moment of inertia depend only weakly on the adopted outer-crust EOS~\citep{Jiang_2025}.
-The present results are also relevant for glitch modelling, where the fractional crustal moment of inertia constrains the angular-momentum reservoir available in the superfluid component.
-The values obtained here exceed by a wide margin the fractional moment-of-inertia constraints inferred from large pulsar glitches, indicating that minimum-mass neutron stars naturally provide sufficient crustal angular-momentum reservoirs.
-Overall, the close agreement of $\Delta R/R$ and $I_{\rm cr}/I$ across all considered models indicates that the predicted properties of minimum-mass configurations are only weakly affected by the choice of outer-crust EOS.
+The results show that variations in the outer-crust composition have only a limited impact on structural and rotational observables, extending the conclusion drawn from the minimum mass and corresponding radius.
+The choice of inner-crust prescription produces relative differences of $\lesssim 2\%$ in $\Delta R/R$ and $\lesssim 3\%$ in $I_{\rm cr}/I$, indicating that these crustal observables are less sensitive to the inner-crust treatment than the stellar radius.
+This behaviour is consistent with previous studies showing that crustal uncertainties have only a limited effect on macroscopic neutron-star properties~\citep{PhysRevC.104.015801,PhysRevC.104.025805}, and that quantities such as the fractional crustal moment of inertia depend only weakly on the adopted outer-crust EOS~\citep{PhysRevC.104.025805,Jiang_2025}.